 Laura holds a PhD in human-computer interaction from the University of Bath.
 Her research focuses on education technology design for children and she has worked on several projects in this area including iLearnRW and ScratchMaths using design approaches such as participatory design and design-based research.
 She has extensive experience engaging and supporting primary and secondary schools in research projects, primarily in the areas of literacy, computing and mathematics.
 Within her research she is particularly interested in exploring different ways to support the involvement of neurodiverse children, such as those with autism and dyslexia, in the technology design process.

 Panos holds a diploma in Public Administration from the Panteion University of Social and Political Sciences and a Master of Arts degree in European Studies, from the University of Reading in the UK.
-Since 2007, he has participated in various projects related to education and training under the H2020, Erasmus+, FP6, CIP, and Lifelong Learning Programme as Project Manager, supporting all project aspects (including financial, administrative or dissemination aspects).
+Since 2007, he has participated in various projects related to education and training under the H2020, Erasmus+, FP6, CIP, and Lifelong Learning Programme as Project Manager or Project Coordinator (School on the Cloud), supporting all project aspects (including financial, administrative or dissemination aspects).
 Moreover, he has been the Financial Manager (financial programming, reporting & recording) in more than 30 EU & National projects in education and training for the University of Athens, private secondary education establishments and NGOs.
 Panos holds the position of European Project Manager in UCL European Research and Innovative Office (UCL ERIO).

 Elisabeth (Liz) Herbert | Lecturer at UCL Centre for Inclusive Education